o2ac/o2ac-ur/catkin_ws/src/o2ac_task_planning/README.md

 **Before running the node make sure that the required parameters (initial parameters and grasps) are loaded to the parameter server, MoveIt is running and the required collision objects are in the scene.**

-**TODO(karolyartur): Point to an explanation on how that's done, avoid vague instructions like "the required X" (people who need to read instructions generally don't know what is required)**
+**TODO(karolyartur): Point to an explanation on how that's done, be specific with instructions like "the required X" (the people who need to read instructions generally don't know what is required)**

 To run the node type: